Terrebonne (Province of Canada electoral district)

-Terrebonne was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East, immediately north-west of Montreal.
+Terrebonne was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East.
+It was centred on the town of Terrebonne, immediately north-west of Montreal.
 It was created in 1841, based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada.

 Terrebonne was represented by one member in the Legislative Assembly.
 It was abolished in 1867, upon the creation of Canada and the province of Quebec.

 Boundaries

 Terrebonne electoral district was located to the north-west of Montreal (now included in the city of Terrebonne).

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2. The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 The Lower Canada electoral district of Terrebonne was not altered by the Act, and therefore continued with the same boundaries in the new Parliament.
 Those boundaries had been set by a statute of Lower Canada in 1829: